kubernetes-sigs/gateway-api/conformance/reports/STRUCTURE.md

 - The reports are named according to the pattern `<Implementation version>-report.yaml`.
 - The implementation version can be different from a semver (for example, they can be commit hashes or pull request links).
-- The "To Reproduce" section is optional; implementations can decide whether to provide reproduction steps for those versions.
+- The "Reproduce" section is optional; implementations can decide whether to provide reproduction steps for those versions.